matgrand/explore_rfx/stuff_learned.md

 - Build_Dim(Build_Window(0, 2749, -.33), * : * : .0004) means build a signal range with dt=0.0004,
-  it will create a vector of times that has element 0 at -0.33, and took 0 samples before and 2749 samples after that time. usually the first param is always 0 so that the signal starts at index 0, and the trigger coincides with the first sample. https://www.mdsplus.org/index.php/Documentation:dt_dimension
+  it will create a vector of times that has element 0 at -0.33, and took 0 samples before and 2749 samples after that time. usually the first param is always 0 so that the signal starts at index 0, and the trigger coincides with the first sample.cvioao come va https://www.mdsplus.org/index.php/Documentation:dt_dimension
 - In the paths to the nodes: '.' means its a child, and ':' means its a member of the previous node.
 - node.getUSAGE() returns the usage of the node, like SIGNAL, NUMERIC, SUBTREE, etc.